yandex-cloud/docs/en/iam/security/index.md

 # Identity and access management

-Yandex Cloud users can only apply those operations to resources that are allowed by their assigned roles.
-As long as the user has no roles assigned, no operations are allowed.
+Yandex.Cloud users can only perform operations on resources that are allowed by the roles assigned to them.
+If the user has no roles assigned, all operations are forbidden.

 To allow access to the [!KEYREF iam-full-name] service resources (service accounts and their access keys), assign appropriate roles to the user from the list below.
 You can assign a user a role for the service account, the folder hosting the account, or the entire cloud: access rights are inherited in Yandex Cloud.

 > [!NOTE]
 >
-> For more information about role inheritance, see [[!TITLE]](../../resource-manager/concepts/resources-hierarchy.md#access-rights-inheritance) in the [!KEYREF resmgr-full-name] service documentation.
+> For more information about role inheritance, see [[!TITLE]](../../resource-manager/concepts/resources-hierarchy.md#access-rights-inheritance) in the [!KEYREF resmgr-full-name] documentation.

-## Assign roles
+## Assigning roles

 To assign a user a role for the cloud or folder: